nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="c-has-granules-or-cwic"></a> Find collections with or without granules, or the collection is tagged with the configured CWIC tag.

-When `has_granules_or_cwic` is set to "true" or "false", results will be restricted to collections with or with the configured CWIC tag when true.
+When `has_granules_or_cwic` can be set to "true" or "false".
+When true, the results will be restricted to collections with granules or with the configured CWIC tag.
 When false, results will be restricted to collections without granules.

     curl "%CMR-ENDPOINT%/collections?has_granules_or_cwic=true"